-The reason for the incompetence of the LG model in the case $\sigma=2, N=1$ becomes apparent if we analyze the relative $L^2$ error when predicting $\partial_{x} m_{N+1}$ using neural networks.
-In Figure \ref{relative-L2-standard}, we have demonstrated these errors for various $N$ when $\sigma=2$ and $\sigma=10$.
-It can be clearly observed that when $\sigma=2$, the predicting error for $N=1$ is considerably more significant than that for $N=3,5$.
+The incompetence of the LG model in the case $\sigma=2, N=1$ can be partially explained if we analyze the relative $L^2$ error when predicting $\partial_{x} m_{N+1}$ using our neural network, as shown in Fig.~\ref{relative_l2_various_sigma_N1}.
+It can be observed that when $N=1, \sigma=2$, the saturated $L^2$ training error is about $0.08$, which is considerably more significant than for other choices of $N$ and $\sigma$.
 This explains the large deviation from the reference solution when using LG method in this case.
-We can control the oscillation by adding hyperbolicity to our model, but the prediction of $\partial_{x} m_{N+1}$ still remains inaccurate, counting for the relatively large errors of the method LG$\_$hyper in Figure \ref{N1,sigma2}.
-In contrast, when $\sigma=10$, the predicting errors for $\partial_{x} m_{N+1}$ are much more parallel among different choices of $N$, as shown in Figure \ref{relative-L2-standard}.
-This explains why when $\sigma=10$, the LG method performs well as $N$ varies.
+We can control the oscillation by adding hyperbolicity to our model, but the prediction of $\partial_{x} m_{N+1}$ still remains inaccurate, counting for the relatively large errors of the method LG$\_$hyper in Fig.~\ref{N1,sigma2}.